department-of-veterans-affairs/va.gov-team/products/identity-personalization/notifications/vagov-notifications/mvp/product/Mtg Notes 4-12-22 - VA Notify_My VA Bi-weekly Sync.md

           - **Response** Yes, let's have a separate sync for this

 ## Action Items
-- [ ] Melanie will coordinate a separate sync-up with VA Notify, Auth Exp - Profile and VA Profile teams to discuss _invalid (aka "bad") address notiifcation_
+- [ ] Melanie will coordinate a separate sync-up with VA Notify, Auth Exp - Profile and VA Profile teams to discuss _invalid (aka "bad") address notification_